PEMF for Muscle Repair: Complete Guide to Recover Faster

 Adjustable Intensity & Frequency Ranges

 Most devices can reach a frequency of 30 Hz and an intensity of 2 Gauss, which is what you need, but getting a device that reaches 75 Hz of frequency can give you more options.
-But different muscles may need different frequencies and intensities, so try to avoid PEMF devices with a fixed frequency.
+However different muscles may need different frequencies and intensities, so try to avoid PEMF devices with a fixed frequency.

 Having adjustable settings allows you to customize your recovery based on your needs.